By Shelly Moore

 Before I had time to finish that thought, he grabbed me in a tight bear hug; my arms pinned to my waist.
-With his mouth against my ear, his breath hot on my skin, he said, “Stop struggling.
+With his mouth against my ear and his ashtray breath hot on my skin, he said, “Stop struggling.
 You know you want this just as much as I do.”

 I screamed and kicked with adrenaline coursing through my veins and anger, not fear, swelling in my chest.